 The TrenchDrain System consists of a drainage channel with a removable, flush-fitting grated cover.
 Because both parts are made from heavy-duty reinforced plastic, you’ll never need to worry about breakage, corrosion, moisture damage or maintenance.
 TrenchDrain will always work effectively and look good.

-Made from high-strength plastic, TrenchLock strips are designed to fit in Trench Drain channel, directly below the removable grate.
-Cup-shaped recesses are located every 6 inches along TrenchLock strips, and each recess holds a plastic ball that covers a hole.
-When the drain does not need to handle water, the ball sits in the hole, preventing vapors and gases from exiting the drain.
+In a basement where a radon mitigation system has been installed to lower radon exposure levels, we recommend combining our TrenchLock® air lock drains with TrenchDrain.
+Made from high-strength plastic, TrenchLock inserts are designed to fit in TrenchDrain channel, directly below the removable grate.
+Cup-shaped recesses are located every 6 inches along TrenchLock insert strips, and each recess holds a plastic ball that covers a hole.
+In “dry” mode, the ball sits in the recess, blocking air movement that can adversely affect the performance of a radon mitigation system.
 But when water enters the drain, the balls float, allowing water to drain through the holes and into the drainage channel.